NathanaelA/nativescript-permissions/src/README.md

 So in the above example object, this would have been resolved to the failed promise because you failed to get the camera access.

 ## Notes
-Because this uses support.v4; this code works on ALL versions that nativescript supports currently.
+Because this uses support.v4 (or androidx); this code works on ALL versions that nativescript supports currently.
 So you can start coding this into your app at this point and your app should work on everything.

 You still need to put all the permissions you need in the manifest as usual, even on Android 6.
 On Android 6 you ALSO must ask the user for permissions each time you go to do anything that needs a "dangerous" permission.
 You can see all the permissions at [https://developer.android.com/reference/android/Manifest.permission.html](https://developer.android.com/reference/android/Manifest.permission.html).